 In the early days of blogging, blogs served only as a medium to share ideas.
 Then people realized money could be made off of good content and marketers entered the picture.
 CMS Report started out that way.
 The only person I initially blogged for was me since I didn't expect people really cared what I had to say.
 But within a year, the blog had a following and I was approached by marketers that wanted to pay for advertisement.
 When it was all said and done, I found my focus drifting away from content and more toward marketers and analytics.
 Semi-professional bloggers do have to pay attention to the numbers, but it can become an obstacle from honest blogging.

 In the early years of CMS Report, I posted a lot of content that marketers today would find of little value.
 Posts that were written on a whim, probably didn't pertain to a large audience, and in some cases confused the reader enough to never want to return.
 Yet, the post had value to me and a certain segment of the readers not reflected in the analytics or advertising revenue.
 I miss those days and I think so do our readers.
-Where am I going with this?
-I'm done listening to Google, marketers, and the numbers tell me what is good content and I'm going with my gut from here on out.
+I'm done listening to Google, marketers, and analytics determining what is good content.
+I'm going with my gut from here on out.

 3) Blogging Offers Ownership